1999 American League Division Series: Game 5

 In Game 5, Charles Nagy started for Cleveland and Bret Saberhagen started for Boston, both on only three days' rest.
 In the top of the first inning, Brian Daubach singled with two outs before Nomar Garciaparra homered to put the Red Sox up 2–0, but in the bottom of the inning, Kenny Lofton drew a leadoff walk, stole second, and scored on Omar Vizquel's double.
 Two outs later, Jim Thome's home run put the Indians up 3–2.
-Next inning, Wil Cordero hit a leadoff single before Travis Fryman's two-run home run made it 5–2 Indians and knock Saberhagen out of the game.
-In the third, however, John Valentin's groundout with runners on first and third cut the Indians' lead to 5–3.
-After a double and intentional walk loaded the bases, Troy O'Leary's grand slam put the Red Sox up 7–5.
+Next inning, Wil Cordero hit a leadoff single before Travis Fryman's two-run home run made it 5–2 Indians and knocked Saberhagen out of the game.
+In the third, however, the Red Sox struck back.
+Trot Nixon walked to lead off and went to third on Jose Offerman's single.
+John Valentin's force-out cut the Indians' lead to 5–3 with Offerman out at second.
+After Nagy allowed a double from Daubach and intentionally walked Garciaparra to load the bases, Troy O'Leary's grand slam put the Red Sox up 7–5.
 In the bottom of the inning, Roberto Alomar and Manny Ramirez hit back-to-back leadoff doubles off Derek Lowe before Thome's second home run of the game put the Indians back on top 8–7.
 The Red Sox, though, tied the game in the fourth on Valentin's sacrifice fly off Sean DePaula with the run charged to Nagy.

 In the bottom of the fourth inning, Red Sox manager Jimy Williams opted to replace Derek Lowe with the ailing Pedro Martínez, who had left Game 1 with a back injury.
 This decision proved wise, as Pedro pitched spectacularly, throwing six hitless innings, striking out eight and walking three.
-Rookie reliever Sean DePaula, whom Hargrove had refused to use in Game 3 when it mattered and compromised his rotation as a result, matched Pedro for three innings.
-Despite his mastery of the Sox, which since the middle of Game 3 had been rare for Cleveland pitchers, Hargrove removed him and opted to use inconsistent setup man Paul Shuey for the seventh inning.
-The Red Sox would then take the lead on the back of a Troy O'Leary three-run home run after an intentional walk of Nomar Garciaparra, and added another run in the ninth off Michael Jackson when Daubach and Garciaparra hit back-to-back one-out doubles.
+Rookie reliever Sean DePaula, whom Hargrove had refused to use in Game 3 when it mattered and compromised his rotation as a result, matched Pedro for three innings and also holding the Red Sox hitless with two walks.
+Despite his mastery of the Sox, which since the middle of Game 3 had not been achieved by Cleveland pitchers, Hargrove removed him and opted to use inconsistent setup man Paul Shuey for the seventh inning.
+Shuey had won Game 1, but allowed two runs in the previous night's blowout loss in a 39-pitch effort.
+The Red Sox would then take the lead when Valentin hit an infield single and advanced to second on a Daubach groundout. the Indians then decided to intentionally walk Nomar Garciaparra, and then took the lead for good when the next batter, O'Leary, crushed a three-run home run on the first pitch he saw off Shuey.
+The Sox added another run in the ninth off Michael Jackson when Daubach and Garciaparra hit back-to-back one-out doubles to score pinch runner Donnie Sadler, who ran for Daubach.
 They won the game 12–8 to clinch the series, after the conclusion of which Mike Hargrove was dismissed as Cleveland manager.